josjsjen/orbit-trial-tutorials/pt3-data-health-monitoring.md

 from foundations_orbit import DataContract
 ```

-Next, add these two lines of code to the `train(...)` function in `model.py`.
+Next, add these two lines of code to the `def train(...)` function in `model.py`.
 Insert this after the line `# insert DataContract creation code here #`, which should be around line 45
 ```python
     # insert DataContract creation code here #
     dc = DataContract("my_contract", x_train)